eclipse-keyple/keyple-cpp/README.md

 - Windows / Linux / MacOS
 - G++ 6 and higher, MSVC++ 14 (other compilers untested)

-### keyple-java repositories structure
+### keyple-cpp repositories structure

 - Modules that are provided as artifacts
-  - keyple-core: source and unit tests for the SE Proxy module (artifact : keyple-java-core)
+  - keyple-core: source and unit tests for the SE Proxy module (artifact : keyple-cpp-core)
-  - keyple-calypso: source and unit tests for the Calypso library (artifact : keyple-java-calypso)
+  - keyple-calypso: source and unit tests for the Calypso library (artifact : keyple-cpp-calypso)
   - keyple-plugin: source and unit tests for the different plugins: PC/SC, Stub, etc.
 - Developer support, testing
   - example: source for Keyple implementation examples, generic or Calypso specific.